gfxfundamentals/webgl-fundamentals/lessons/webgl-3d-basics.md

 <a class="webgl_center" href="../webgl/webgl-3d-step1.html" target="_blank">click here to open in a separate window</a>

 The first problem we have is that our geometry is a flat F which makes it hard to see any 3D.
 To fix that let's expand the geometry to 3D.
-Are current F is made of 3 rectangles.
-To make a 3D will require a total of 16 rectangles.
+Our current F is made of 3 rectangles, 2 triangles each.
+To make it 3D will require a total of 16 rectangles.
 That's quite a few to list out here.
-16 rectangles * 6 vertices per rectangle is 96 vertices.
+16 rectangles * 2 triangles per rectangle * 3 vertices per triangle is 96 vertices.
 If you want to see all of them view source on the sample.

 We have to draw more vertices so